Create a Device Layout

 The ‘Master’ layout is the standard design view of the Dashboard, which includes all components.

-5. Optional: Press the ‘Guides’ button mobile in the toolbar and choose the guidelines you want to display in the layout view.
+5. Optional: Press the ‘Guides’ button Guides in the toolbar and choose the guidelines you want to display in the layout view.
 The options provided (16:9 and 4:3, landscape, or portrait) are the most common screen proportions.
 Choose the option that most closely matches the intended device proportions.
 To hide the guidelines, select ‘None’.

 Guidelines are provided for informational purposes only.
 Use the guidelines to arrange components so that the Dashboard best utilizes the available screen dimensions.